 - Bake until a wooden pick inserted in center comes out clean, 25 to 30 minutes.
 Let cool in pans for 10 minutes.
 Remove from pans, and let cool completely on wire racks.

 - On an even work surface (a turntable works best), place the first cake layer on a cardboard cake round that matches the size of the cake.
 Starting in the center of the cake, pipe Chocolate Buttercream in a spiral out toward the edge.

 - Add the next cake layer.
 Use the overflow of frosting from between the layers to coat the outside of the bottom layer.

 - Cover the top of the cake with frosting, using an offset spatula to smooth it out while bringing frosting down from the top to the sides of the cake.
 Place the cake in the refrigerator or freezer for 30 minutes.
 (The frosting in your crumb coat does not need to be perfectly smooth, but try to keep it even.)

-- Apply frosting to top of cake with a large metal spoon.
+- Apply Chocolate Buttercream to top of cake with a large metal spoon.
 Use the back of the spoon to spread frosting down sides, moving spoon in small semicircle motions to create gentle swoops.
 Garnish with sprinkles, if desired.

 *Use regular, smooth, prepackaged peanut butter.

 - 1 cup (227 grams) unsalted butter, softened